-This talk showcases the work of IRRPP's Scholar-in-Residence, whose work examines the policies, practices and ideologies that perpetuate racial and ethnic injustice in the contemporary United States.
+IRRPP has hosted two Scholars-in-Residence whose work has examined the policies, practices, and ideologies that perpetuate racial and ethnic injustice in the contemporary United States.

 A member of the sociology faculty at Sarah Lawrence College in New York during her tenure at IRRPP, Professor Macías-Rojas' project involved work on her first book, Laws of Exclusion: Criminalizing Immigrants in the Post-civil Rights Era.
 This work investigates the convergence of immigration and criminal law within U.S.-Mexico border enforcement and traces this convergence to the rights revolution of the 1960s when the formal recognition of rights for migrants led to a greater intersection between immigration and crime control.
 Learn more by reading about her Visiting Scholar Lecture.